 and basketball in it, I’ve worn it to class, worn it on dates, and probably used it to clean up a mess or two.
-The screen print is starting to fade and peal, it’s not quite as soft as it once was, but it’s still wearable and it doesn’t have a single hole (other than the neck, arms, and waiste)!
+The screen print is starting to fade and peel, it’s not quite as soft as it once was, but it’s still wearable and it doesn’t have a single hole (other than the neck, arms, and waiste of course)!

 It’s got me thinking, why do so few things hold up?
 Why is it so hard to create things that last?
 People spend lifetimes building what won’t last.
 Mass fortunes are squandered in a generation.
 Companies are mismanaged and fall into bankruptcy.
 I don’t know about you but I have a burden to build something that will last.